 INEL 6096.
 ELECTRIC POWER QUALITY.
-Three credit hours.
-Three hours of lecture per week.

 Analysis, modeling, and mitigation of the difficulties related to the distortion of voltages and current on power systems.
 Special emphasis in harmonics and sources of power quality problems.
 Study of voltage sags and swells, impulses, and other transient events.